commita/fridayhug/README.md

 We have to update our database from time to time, watching a few keywords on Twitter and we won't do that on every user request, because this would be resource and time consuming.

-So, here is where `scripts/update.rb` comes in place, we run it periodicaly (every 10 minutes) using any scheduler you have available on your system.
+So, in `scripts/update.rb` is where that comes in place, we run it periodicaly (every 10 minutes) using any scheduler you have available on your system.
 We use the the UNIX CRON for it and the command will look something like:

 `*/10 * * * * /bin/bash -l -c 'cd /my/app/fridayhug && RACK_ENV=production bundle exec ruby /my/app/fridayhug/scripts/update.rb >/my/app/fridayhug/last_update.txt'`